andyvanee/webfont-build-example/README.md

 # webfont-build-example

-Example repo to test building webfont with github actions
+Example repo to test building webfont with github actions.

+See webfont in action at <https://andyvanee.github.io/webfont-build-example/index.html>

 `bin/generate-fonts.js` includes some hardcoded paths which would need to be changed if you want to move things around.